holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     ssh -v -f -L 3391:localhost:3389 -N MyUserName@MyWindowsBox
     # Once the SSH channel is up, Your local RDP client just needs to talk to localhost:3391

-So there is no reason to not have all of your inter-machine communications encrypted, whether they be on the internet, or on what you think is a trusted LAN.
-This is why firewalls are just another layer of defence and [nothing more](#vps-identify-risks-lack-of-firewall).
+There is no reason to not have all of your inter-machine communications encrypted, whether they be on the Internet, or on what you think is a trusted LAN.
+Remember, firewalls are just another layer of defence and [nothing more](#vps-identify-risks-lack-of-firewall).

 #### NFS {#vps-countermeasures-disable-remove-services-harden-what-is-left-nfs}
 ![](images/ThreatTags/PreventionAVERAGE.png)

 You should not need NFS running on a web server.
-The packages required for the NFS server to be running are nfs-kernel-server, which has a dependency on nfs-common (common to server and clients), which also has a dependency of rpcbind.
+The packages required for the NFS server are nfs-kernel-server, which has a dependency on nfs-common (common to server and clients), which also has a dependency of rpcbind.

 NFSv4 (December 2000) no longer requires the [portmap](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpc-portmapper) service.
 Rpcbind is the replacement.